Shapes and dynamic regimes of a polar active fluid droplet under confinement: Results

 \subsection{Contractile droplet in an unbounded passive fluid}

 The mechanism leading to the autonomous motion of a contractile fluid droplet has been extensively studied, for example, in Refs.\cite{tjhung1,hawkins}.
-In Fig.\ref{fig1N} we shortly outline the physics in unbounded systems and in a regime in which the motion is unidirectional (see also movie M1).
+In Fig.\ref{fig1N} (Multimedia view M1) we shortly outline the physics in unbounded systems and in a regime in which the motion is unidirectional.
 The droplet is initialized as a passive circular region in which ${\bf P}$ is uniform and aligned along the $y$ direction (Fig.\ref{fig1N}a).
 Then $\zeta$ is turned on and is set to a value triggering spontaneous motion.
 However, before this occurs, the contractile stress (whose strength is controlled by $\zeta$) sets a four-roll mill flow which stretches the droplet longitudinally without causing any net motion (Fig.\ref{fig1N}b,f).
-This state results from the temporary balance between interfacial tension and elasticity of the liquid crystal, which hinder shape deformations, and contractility favouring hydrodynamic instability.
-Afterwards, the contractile stress overcomes the resistance to deformations mediated by liquid crystal and fluid interface and destabilizes the polarization pattern, yielding an outward splay pattern associated with the formation of two counter-rotating vortices in the flow field, which trigger droplet motion (Fig.\ref{fig1N}c,g).
+This state results from the balance between interfacial tension and liquid crystal elasticity which hinder shape deformations, and contractility favouring hydrodynamic instability.
+Afterwards, the contractile stress overcomes the resistance to deformations mediated by liquid crystal and fluid interface, thus destabilizing the polarization pattern and yielding an outward splay distortion associated with the formation of two counter-rotating vortices in the flow field, which trigger droplet motion (Fig.\ref{fig1N}c,g).
 Concomitantly, the droplet acquires a temporary crescent shape along the direction of motion.
 At late times, the droplet shape becomes rounded (Fig.\ref{fig1N}d) and the motion proceeds at constant speed parallel to the $y$ direction (Fig.\ref{fig1N}e), sustained by the two fluid vortices (Fig.\ref{fig1N}h).